RishiDeKayne/GetTEBed/README.md

 Now it's time to run `Get.TE.Bed.sh` which will (variables you specify are in plain text):
 -take a `contig/scaffold/chromosome` you are interested in from your `genome` and produce a bed of `windows of a specified size`
--calculate the proportion of each window that comprises TEs from a `RepeatMasker.out file`
+-calculate the bases in each window that are TEs - from a `RepeatMasker.out file`
--calculate the proportion of each window that comprises each specific TE family from a `RepeatMasker.out file`.
+-for a set of TE families calculate the baes in each window that belong to that family - from a `RepeatMasker.out file`.
 -write the output to your specified `output directory`

 After making the script executible with `chmod +x Get.TE.Bed.sh` you can run the script as follows: